cyber-cl/cloud-resume-challenge/README.md

 4. Configure a custom domain with Route 53 (optional)
 5. Set up CI/CD pipeline for automated deployment (optional)

+### Automated Deployment with GitHub Actions

+This project includes a GitHub Actions workflow that automatically deploys changes to AWS S3 whenever you push to the main branch:

+1. The workflow uses Jake Jarvis's S3 sync action to efficiently sync files to S3
+2. It sets appropriate cache control headers for optimal performance
+3. It creates a CloudFront invalidation to ensure changes are immediately visible

+To set up the GitHub Actions workflow:

+1. Add the following secrets to your GitHub repository:
+   - `AWS_ACCESS_KEY_ID`: Your AWS access key with S3 and CloudFront permissions
+   - `AWS_SECRET_ACCESS_KEY`: Your AWS secret key
+   - `CLOUDFRONT_DISTRIBUTION_ID`: Your CloudFront distribution ID (if using CloudFront)

+2. Push changes to the main branch to trigger the deployment

 ## Technologies Used

 - HTML5